-The Department of Physical Science offers an Associate in Science in Geology for Transfer Degree.
+The Department of Physical Science offers an Associate of Science in Geology for Transfer Degree.
 The Transfer degree assures enrollment and transfer opportunities at California State Universities.
 The geology major at LBCC provides students with authentic laboratory and field experiences that serve as the foundation for geologic understanding and reasoning.
 The Geology program offers several courses that prepare geology students for upper-division geology courses offered at 4-year institutions.

 Start your career as a professional and/or specialist in the areas below!

-Environmental geologists work with clients and government regulatory agencies to clean up toxic substances from soil, surface water, groundwater and soil vapor.
-Environmental geologists assess the extent of contamination by conducting searches of historical documents, aerial and satellite imagery and by collecting soil, water or vapor samples.
+Environmental geologists work with clients and government regulatory agencies to clean up toxic substances from soil, surface water, groundwater, and soil vapor.
+Environmental geologists assess the extent of contamination by conducting searches of historical documents, aerial and satellite imagery, and by collecting soil, water or vapor samples.
 Environmental geology is one of the two largest employers of geologists in California.

 - Environmental Analyst